PySimpleGUI/PySimpleGUI/readme_creator/1_HEADER_top_part.md

 ## Hardware and OS Support

-PySimpleGUI runs on Windows, Linux and Mac, just like tkinter, Qt, WxPython and Remi do.
+PySimpleGUI runs on Windows, Linux and Mac, just like tkinter, Qt, WxPython, and Remi do.
 If you can get the underlying GUI Framework installed / running on your machine then PySimpleGUI will also run there.

 ### Hardware